 (2) In exercising powers or performing functions under a delegation, the delegate must comply with any directions of the Regulator.

+Note for this section:

-Note: This section differs from section 29 of the Commonwealth Act.
+This section differs from section 29 of the Commonwealth Act.

 30. Independence of the Regulator

 Subject to this Act and to other laws of the State of Western Australia, the Regulator has discretion in the performance or exercise of his or her functions or powers under this Act or the regulations.
 In particular, the Regulator is not subject to direction from anyone in relation to —